 Naming irrevocable beneficiaries effectively restricts your spouse’s ownership rights, and your spouse will need the written permission of the irrevocable beneficiaries to change the beneficiaries, increase the income stream, or cash in the investments.
-Meanwhile, if the successor annuitant or Joint Life (your spouse) predeceases you or no longer qualifies as your spouse at the time of your death, then the contract terminates and the death benefit will be paid directly to the irrevocable beneficiaries.
+Meanwhile, if the successor annuitant (your spouse) predeceases you or no longer qualifies as your spouse at the time of your death, then the contract terminates and the death benefit will be paid directly to the irrevocable beneficiaries.

 Married with children from a previous marriage

-You may want to provide an income stream to your spouse after your death, but at the same time make sure that children from a previous marriage receive any assets remaining in the RRIF on your spouse’s death.
-Naming your spouse as the successor annuitant or Joint Life and your children as irrevocable beneficiaries means your spouse will receive the periodic payments after your death but will need the kids’ consent to cash in the policy, increase the income stream, or change the beneficiary designations, thereby protecting their residual interest.
+You may want to provide an income stream for your spouse after your death, but at the same time make sure that children from a previous marriage receive any assets remaining in the RRIF on your spouse’s death.
+Naming your spouse as the successor annuitant and your children as irrevocable beneficiaries means your spouse will receive the periodic payments after your death but will need the kids’ consent to cash in the policy, increase the income stream, or change the beneficiary designations, thereby protecting their residual interest.

 Spouse is incompetent

 If your spouse is incompetent due to either physical or mental illness, your spouse will be unable to name a beneficiary when assuming ownership of the RRIF.
 This means that the RRIF would pass through the spouse’s estate and may be subject to probate³ (and the resulting fees, delays, and lack of confidentiality), challenges to the will, and claims by estate creditors.
-If you name your spouse as the successor annuitant or Joint Life and designate beneficiaries (whether revocable or irrevocable), you can make sure that on your spouse’s death, those funds will flow outside the estate and pass directly to the named beneficiaries.
+If you name your spouse as the successor annuitant and designate beneficiaries (whether revocable or irrevocable), you can make sure that on your spouse’s death, those funds will flow outside the estate and pass directly to the named beneficiaries.

 Protecting your spouse